-The consolidated financial statements of ANZ Bank New Zealand Limited and its subsidiaries as at September 30, 2017, and September 30, 2016, and for each of the years then ended have been audited by KPMG, independent accountants, as stated in their reports appearing herein.
+The consolidated financial statements of ANZ Bank New Zealand Limited and its subsidiaries as at September 30, 2018, and September 30, 2017, and for each of the financial years then ended have been audited by KPMG, independent accountants, as stated in their reports appearing herein.

-The financial statements of ANZ New Zealand (Int'I) Limited as at September 30, 2017, and September 30, 2016, and for each of the years then ended have been audited by KPMG, independent accountants, as stated in their reports appearing herein.
+The financial statements of ANZ New Zealand (Int'l) Limited as at September 30, 2018, and September 30, 2017, and for each of the financial years then ended have been audited by KPMG, independent accountants, as stated in their reports appearing herein.